lindbrook/packageRank/README.md

 ### IV - availability of results

-To answer this question, you need to understand that [‘packageRank’](https://CRAN.R-project.org/package=packageRank) has two upstream, online dependencies.
+To understand when results become availabble, you need to be aware that [‘packageRank’](https://CRAN.R-project.org/package=packageRank) has two upstream, online dependencies.
 The first is Posit/RStudio’s [CRAN package download logs](http://cran-logs.rstudio.com/), which record traffic to the “0-Cloud” mirror at cloud.r-project.org (formerly Posit/RStudio’s CRAN mirror).
-The second is Gábor Csárdi’s [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) R package, which using those logs to compute the download counts of both the R application and of R packages.
+The second is Gábor Csárdi’s [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) R package, which uses those logs to compute the download counts of both the R application and R packages.

 The [CRAN package download logs](http://cran-logs.rstudio.com/) for the *previous* day are usually be posted by 17:00 UTC and the results for